Dr. Seuss museum mural to be replaced amid claims of a racist depiction

 A Massachusetts museum dedicated to Dr. Seuss says it will replace a mural featuring a Chinese character from one of his books after three authors said they would boycott an event due to the "jarring racial stereotype."

-The mural features illustrations from the author's first children's book, "And to Think That I Saw It on Mulberry Street."
+The mural, located in the author’s hometown of Springfield, features illustrations from the author's first children's book, "And to Think That I Saw It on Mulberry Street."

 Three children's authors declined an invitation to the museum's inaugural Children's Literature Festival, which was set for Oct.
 14 before being canceled.
 After the museum offered to take down the mural, the authors said they would attend, but the museum has not said if the festival is back on.